naipmoro/qrng/README.md

 ## qrng

-Random number generation via the [ANU Quantum Random Numbers Server](http://qrng.anu.edu.au/index.php).
+A clojure library to generate random numbers via the [ANU Quantum Random Numbers Server](http://qrng.anu.edu.au/index.php).
 These are purportedly 'truly random' numbers, based on measuring the
 quantum fluctuations of the vacuum.

-### Installation
+## Installation

 Available from [Clojars:](https://clojars.org/naipmoro/qrng)